Study of polarization of even-denominator fractional quantum Hall states in SU(4) Graphene: Introduction

-Besides the two-dimensional (2D) semiconductor device, FQHE has been observed in monolayer \cite{monolayer}, and bilayer graphene \cite{bilayer}.
+Besides the two-dimensional (2D) semiconductor device, FQHE has been observed in monolayer \cite{monolayer, monolayer1}, and bilayer graphene \cite{bilayer, bilayer1}.
 The effective low-energy theory of the Graphene system can be described in terms of Dirac-like quasi-particles \cite{RMP81_109}, which endows the electron wavefunctions with an additional quantum number, termed valley isospin, that combined with the usual electron spin, yields four-fold degenerate LLs \cite{Nat438, Zhang_2005}.
 This additional symmetry adds up some new incompressible FQH states \cite{PRL96_2006, PRB74_2006, Dean_Nat7, PRB77_2008} in graphene.
+Graphene has two types of Zeeman energies such as the spin Zeeman energy and valley Zeeman energy.
 In this SU(4) system CF theory has been used to study the polarization \cite{TCJKJ2007} and collective excitation \cite{TCJKJ2012} by the Jain group.
-Goerbig and Regnault \cite{Regnault2007} applied generalized Halperin's wave function to study the ground state and excited states of $\nu = 2/3$ filling fraction in this SU(4) symmetric state.
-CF theory is not sufficient to explain all the possible polarized states, moreover, it can not explain the SU(4) polarized states of $\nu = n/(2pn \pm 1)$ with $n$ less than 3.
-In CF picture, it is not possible to obtain SU(4) states of $1/3, 2/5, 3/7$ etc. SU(4) state has two types of Zeeman energies such as the spin Zeeman energy and valley Zeeman energy.
+But the CF theory failed to explain all the possible polarized states in Graphene.
+Moreover, it can not explain the SU(4) polarized states of $\nu = n/(2pn \pm 1)$ with $n$ less than $3$.
+Goerbig and Regnault \cite{Goerbig} applied generalized Halperin's wave function to study the ground state and excited states of $\nu = 2/3$ filling fraction in this SU(4) symmetric state.
 The polarization of the FQHE in the SU(4) symmetric system has been addressed by Mandal and coworkers \cite{SM_SSM} using Chern Simon's (CS) gauge field theory \cite{PRB44_1991}.